 VTS traffic image - the surface picture of vessels and their movements in a VTS area.
 The traffic image allows the VTS operator to evaluate situations and make decisions accordingly.

-VTS services - VTS should comprise at least an Information Service and may also include others, such as a Navigational Assistance Service or a Traffic Organization Service, or both, defined as follows:
+Vessel Traffic Services (VTS) - a service implemented by a Competent Authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area.
+A VTS should comprise at least an Information Service and may also include others, such as a Navigational Assistance Service or a Traffic Organization Service, or both.The three different types of services provided by a VTS are defined as follows:

 An Information Service (INS) is a service to ensure that essential information becomes available in time for on-board navigational decision-making.